 Directors' and officers' insurance is generally available in the PRC.
-For example, for listed companies, the Governance Guidelines of Listed Companies provides that a listed company may purchase liability insurance for directors upon approval by its shareholders' general meeting, excluding circumstances where the liabilities were triggered due to the directors' violations of laws and regulations or articles of association.29 However, in practice, it is not common for companies, particularly small to medium ones, to purchase insurance for directors or officers.
+For example, for listed companies, the Governance Guidelines of Listed Companies provides that a listed company may purchase liability insurance for directors upon approval by its shareholders' general meeting, excluding circumstances where the liabilities were triggered due to the directors' violations of laws and regulations or articles of association.31 However, in practice, it is not common for companies, particularly small and medium-sized companies, to purchase insurance for directors or officers.

 There are no specific PRC laws and regulations that restrict the availability of indemnities.
-Whether a company may indemnify its directors and officers is generally decided by the articles of association, decision of shareholder meetings or resolution of the board of directors.
+Whether a company may indemnify its directors and officers is generally decided by the articles of association, decisions of shareholders' meetings or resolutions of the board of directors.

 PRC courts have a general tendency to encourage parties to settle disputes on their own accord or through court mediation.
-In practice, it is common for PRC courts to make enquiries to the parties regarding their willingness to settle and to grant the parties a period of time for negotiation of settlement.
+In practice, it is common for PRC courts to make enquiries of the parties regarding their willingness to settle, and to grant the parties a period of time for negotiation of settlement.

 viii Other issues

 The PRC Civil Procedure Law provides for very limited discovery in civil and commercial litigation.
 Parties involved in M&A litigations, especially the dissenting shareholders that do not participate in business operations, will have limited access to collect and produce evidence.
 In practice, it is usually very difficult for dissenting shareholders to satisfy their statutory burden of proof and establish their claims against majority shareholders.